zulip/zulip/docs/architecture-overview.md

     the star and the chevron), and third the message content.
 The recipient bar is or contains hyperlinks to help the user narrow.

+* **star**: Zulip allows a user to mark any message they can see, public or private, as "starred".
+A user can easily access messages they've starred through the "Starred messages" link in the menu near "Home", or use "is:starred" as a narrow or a search constraint.
+Whether a user has or has not starred a particular message is private; other users and realm admins don't know whether a message has been starred, or by whom.

 Components
 ----------